dzavalishin/mqtt_udp/dox/source/index.rst

 As a result, minmal MQTT/UDP implementation is extremely simple.
 Though, there are more options exist which are described later.

+Main use cases for MQTT/UDP are covered below.

+Data exchange
+^^^^^^^^^^^^^

+Main and, for most applicartions, the only use case.
+It is really simple.
+Sender transmits one PUBLISH packet per message.
+Packet contains topic name (such as "rooms/dinner/temperature") and value.
+Value can be text string or binary data, but most programs will wait for text as packet value.

+As there is no broker, parties do not need such things as CONNNECT, SUBSCRIBE or anything else but PUBLISH message.

+All the MQTT/UDP programs on the network will receive message and decide if they need it.

+Reliable exchange
+^^^^^^^^^^^^^^^^^

+Sender transmits PUBLISH message with non-zero QoS field.
+Receiver replies with PUBACK packet.
+If no acknowledge received, sender re-sends message.

+Current libraries do not support this scenario out of the box, but it can be implemented by user code.
+Later versions of libraries will have this case implemented.

+Data request
+^^^^^^^^^^^^

+There is request-reply scenario possible.
+Requesting party sends SUBSCRIBE message, one that is responcible for requested topic replies with PUBLISH message.

+This scenario can be used for remote configuration use case: configuration daemon keeps set of topics and configuration settings per topic, but does not send them to not to spam network with rarely needed data.
+Some IoT device turns on and requests topics that contain needed configuration parameters, gets needed settings and continues working.

+If configuration settings are changed, config server re-publishes corresponding topics to update device settings.

+Please see Java ``config.Provider`` and ``config.Requester`` classes for further info.

+Topis request
+^^^^^^^^^^^^^

+There is backwards scenario possible.
+Remote configuration program can send SUBSCRIBE message for topic, that is a wildcard for all possible configuration topics for device or all devices.
+Devices should respond back with PUBLISH messages for all the configurable items.

+There is no ready made support for this scenario yet.

+Discovery
+^^^^^^^^^

+Party that needs to find who is on the network sends PINGREQ request.
+All the others reply with PINGRESP messages, and requester builds a map of all active MQTT/UDP hosts on the network.

 Possible topologies